GanitaOrg/GanitaZero/README.md

 Author: T. Adams, Columbia University grad student

 Dependencies:
-libbsd, boost 1.55 or later.
+libbsd; on Ubuntu, try sudo apt-get install libbsd-dev.
 Requires GanitaGraph which is sold separately.
-Or, you may obtain it for free: git clone git@cloud.ganita.org:ganita/ganitagraph.git
+Or, you may obtain it for free in gitlab.

 Compile:
 cd to root directory containing this README.md file.